By Maria Calabrese, JD, MS

 How do you temper infused chocolate?

-Tempering infused chocolate requires melting it to the right temperature - 110°F for dark chocolate or 105°F for milk/white chocolate.
-Then, cool it it to about 82°F by adding added seed chocolate, before reheating it to 88°F–90°F for dark chocolate or 86°F–88°F for milk chocolate.
-To test if it’s properly tempered, drop a small amount on parchment paper and let it set.
-It should have a glossy finish and firm snap when broken
+Tempering infused chocolate follows the same steps as regular chocolate — melt, cool with seed chocolate, then reheat to working temperature - 110°F for dark chocolate or 105°F for milk/white chocolate.
+Then, cool it to about 82°F by adding seed chocolate, before reheating it to 88°F–90°F for dark chocolate or 86°F–88°F for milk chocolate.

 Which chocolate is best used for infusing with THC?